unstoppalezzz/GLJS/README.md

 # Code.org GameLab → JS Compatibility Layer

 This project provides a **compatibility layer** to run Code.org GameLab games in plain JavaScript using HTML5 `<canvas>`.
-It supports sprites, animations, text, input, and collisions.

 ---